-- B.6Property Rights or Exclusive Privilege [326 IAC 2-7-5(6)(D)]This permit does not convey any property rights of any sort, or any exclusive privilege. - B.7 Duty to Provide Information [326 IAC 2-7-5(6)(E)] - (a) The Permittee shall furnish to IDEM, OAQ, within a reasonable time, any information that IDEM, OAQ, may request in writing to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit.
-The submittal by the Permittee does require the certification by the "responsible official" as defined by 326 IAC 2-7-1(34).
-Upon request, the Permittee shall also furnish to IDEM, OAQ, copies of records required to be kept by this permit. - (b) For information furnished by the Permittee to IDEM, OAQ, the Permittee may include a claim of confidentiality in accordance with 326 IAC 17.1.
+- B.6Property Rights or Exclusive Privilege [326 IAC 2-7-5(6)(D)]This permit does not convey any property rights of any sort or any exclusive privilege. - B.7 Duty to Provide Information [326 IAC 2-7-5(6)(E)] - (a) The Permittee shall furnish to IDEM, OAQ, within a reasonable time, any information that IDEM, OAQ may request in writing to determine whether cause exists for modifying, revoking and reissuing, or terminating this permit, or to determine compliance with this permit.
+Upon request, the Permittee shall also furnish to IDEM, OAQ copies of records required to be kept by this permit. - (b) For information furnished by the Permittee to IDEM, OAQ, the Permittee may include a claim of confidentiality in accordance with 326 IAC 17.1.
 When furnishing copies of requested records directly to U. S. EPA, the Permittee may assert a claim of confidentiality in accordance with 40 CFR 2, Subpart B.

-B.8 Certification [326 IAC 2-7-4(f)] [326 IAC 2-7-6(1)] [326 IAC 2-7-5(3)(C)]
+B.8 Certification [326 IAC 2-7-4(f)][326 IAC 2-7-6(1)][326 IAC 2-7-5(3)(C)]

-- (a) Where specifically designated by this permit or required by an applicable requirement, any application form, report, or compliance certification submitted shall contain certification by a responsible official of truth, accuracy, and completeness.
-This certification shall state that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - (b) One (1) certification shall be included, using the attached Certification Form, with each submittal requiring certification.
-One (1) certification can cover multiple forms in one (1) submittal. - (c) A responsible official is defined at 326 IAC 2-7-1(34).
+- (a) A certification required by this permit meets the requirements of 326 IAC 2-7-6(1) if: - (1) it contains a certification by a "responsible official" as defined by 326 IAC 2-7-1(35), and - (2) the certification states that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - (b) The Permittee may use the attached Certification Form, or its equivalent with each submittal requiring certification.
+One (1) certification may cover multiple forms in one (1) submittal. - (c) A "responsible official" is defined at 326 IAC 2-7-1(35).